What Makes A Mattress Organic?

 A second consideration is the biodegradability.
 What happens to your mattress when you are one with it?
 Natural fibers can decompose at a different rate and in a less harmful way than synthetic fibers, not taking up space in landfills like regular mattresses do.

 Organic mattresses are rated as very comfortable and offer great support.
-Organic latex is malleable and adapts to body shape for exceptional comfort.
-It also has a natural elasticity that keeps it from compressing and distributes body weight evenly which can improve circulation.
+Organic latex mattresses are malleable and adapt to body shape for exceptional comfort.
+Latex also has a natural elasticity that keeps it from compressing and distributes body weight evenly which can improve circulation.
 This is true for organic wool as well.
 It has natural buoyancy that allows it to bounce back and not get compressed.